2000 Buffalo Bills season: Week 3: at New York Jets

 The 2–0 Bills traveled to New Jersey to take on the 2–0 Jets in a battle for first place in the AFC East.
 However, numerous blunders by the Bills, particularly on special teams, assured that they would receive their first loss of the season.

 The Bills opened the scoring with Rob Johnson throwing a 3-yard touchdown pass to Eric Moulds for a 7–0 lead.
-But on the very next play, Jets kick returner Kevin Williams returned the ensuing kickoff 97 yards for a game-tying touchdown.
+But on the very next play, Jets kick returner Kevin Williams returned the ensuing kickoff 97 yards for a game tying touchdown.
 In the second quarter, the Jets drove to the Bills' 5-yard line when the Bills held on a 3rd and 1.
 Jets coach Al Groh elected to go for it, and on the fourth down play, running back Curtis Martin broke through for a 5-yard touchdown run to make it 14–7 Jets.
 With 1:17 to go, the Bills faced a third down at their own 26-yard line when Johnson went long for receiver Jeremy McDaniel.
 Two Jets defenders misplayed the ball, and McDaniel caught the pass and went in untouched for the 74-yard touchdown to tie the game at 14 with 1:07 to go in the half.
 However, the Bills' worst play of the game came at the end of the half.
-With time expiring at the end of the half, Jets QB Vinny Testaverde heaved a Hail Mary towards the end zone, and Jets defensive back Marcus Coleman, who checked into the game as an eligible receiver for the Hail Mary attempt, caught the pass between numerous Bills defenders.
+With time expiring at the end of the half, Jets QB Vinny Testaverde heaved a Hail Mary towards the end zone, and Marcus Coleman, who checked into the game as an eligible receiver for the Hail Mary attempt, caught the pass between numerous Bills defenders.
 This score made it 21–14 Jets at the half.

 The Bills never recovered from this turn of events as the second half was defined by numerous costly errors.
 On the first possession of the second half, veteran kicker Steve Christie missed a 45-yard field goal.
 With the Bills trailing 24–14 at the beginning of the fourth quarter they drove into Jets territory.
 Rob Johnson then completed a pass to Peerless Price to get the Bills into the red zone, but he fumbled and the ball was recovered by the Jets.
-The Bills defense forced a three-and-out on the next possession.
-On the ensuing punt, Bills cornerback Chris Watson started up the middle then cut to the right sideline, but Jets defensive back Chris Hayes, who was blocked at the beginning of the play but got back up as the play continued, hit Watson from behind and forced him to fumble, with the Jets recovering the ball.
+The Bills defense forced a three and out on the next possession.
+On the ensuing punt, Bills cornerback Chris Watson started up the middle then cut to the right sideline, but Chris Hayes, who was blocked at the beginning of the play but got back up as the play continued, hit Watson from behind and forced him to fumble, with the Jets recovering the ball.
 Finally, Watson muffed a short punt later in the quarter, which was recovered by Hayes.

 Although the Bills outgained the Jets 354–279 with Rob Johnson completing 21 of 36 passes for 293 yards and 2 touchdowns with one interception, the Bills committed four turnovers compared to just one by the Jets.

 With the loss, the Bills fell to 2–1 heading into their bye week.